 Human Ear Nomenclature - Book

-The term 'nomenclature' originates from the Latin word nomenclatura, which means 'assigning names.'
+The term 'nomenclature' derives from the Latin nomenclatura, meaning 'assigning names.'
 Nomenclature enriches vocabulary, develops language skills, and enhances the understanding of concepts.

 Human Ear Nomenclature Book illustrates and describes 16 parts of the human ear: ear, auricle, auditory canal, tympanic membrane, tympanic cavity, malleus, incus, stapes, eustachian tube, cochlea, semicircular canals, vestibular nerve, cochlear nerve, outer ear, middle ear, and inner ear.